fl-ma/PhotoStats/README.md

 # PhotoStats
 Imports photo metadate from the files' exif tags into the specified DJANGO database.
 Thereby allows (semi-) performant analytics on that data.

+## Disclaimer
+The software comes without any warranty or even implied warranty.
+It is highly recommended to take a backup of all folders that this software might be used for.

+I mainly developed this software to make some practical use of my python training and to get some insight on my own data.
+There is no guarantee that bugs will ever get fixed or additional features will be added.

 ## Features